 Figure 8.23 First Page of Tools Menu

 Export

-Under the Export menu, three tabs offer as many menus for saving data as:
+Under the Export menu, the user can save and export data as:

-Pictures Native (data) Data (file)
+Picture Native (data) Data (file)

 Pictures

-Figure 8.24 Export Menu: Picture

-Figure 8.24 shows options when saving the chart as a picture to a file, or copy the picture to the clipboard.
+The chart can either be saved as a picture or copied as a picture to the clipboard.
 There are seven format possibilities:

 - Metafile

 - Bitmap

 - JPEG

 - GIF

 - PDF

 - VML

 - SVG

+Figure 8.24 Export Menu: Pictures

 Native

-The Native menu, see figure 8.25, data is saved as "Native" .tee chart files.
-Import of these files is not supported in SeaStar at the moment.
+Under the Native menu (see figure 8.25) the user can save the data as "Native" \.tee chart files.
+Import of these files is not supported in Mercury at the moment.

 Figure 8.25 Export Menu: Native

 Data

-Data can be exported to files in four formats, see figure 8.26.
+Data can be exported in four different file formats (see figure 8.26).

 - Text file (.txt)

 - XML (.xml)

 - HTML (.hml)

 - Excel (.xls)